chrizog/hc-sr04-linux-device-driver/README.md

 git checkout 1.20220830
 ```

 3. Now you can cross-compile the Linux kernel in order to obtain the right header files.
 Dependent on your target architecture (32-bit or 64-bit) the steps might be different.
-You can follow the instructions on the [Rasperry Pi page](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).
+You can follow the instructions on the [Raspberry Pi page](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).

 Example for 32-bit Raspberry Pi 3 Model B+: